 Avoiding Future Issues

-While there are a number of causes of collapsed drains that you might not be able to control, such as tree roots, ground movement, freezing temperatures, or simply aged drain systems, the most common culprit is long-term neglect or failure to carry out regular maintenance.
+While there are a number of causes of collapsed drains that you might not be able to control, such as tree roots, ground movement, freezing temperatures, or simply old drain systems, the most common culprit is neglect or failure to carry out regular maintenance over the long term.
 To help prevent sewer collapses or other longer-term drainage issues, it’s best to be mindful of what you put down your drains and you should ensure that they are regularly cleaned to prevent an accumulation of grease and debris.
 Some drain repair services also offer periodic maintenance and cleaning services to prevent the gradual buildup of substances such as silt, grease or debris that can reduce the capacity of drainage pipes.

 Affordable Replacement Pipes